North America·Canada·Updated May 3, 2026

 What scams target tourists in Calgary?

-The most frequently reported tourist scams in Calgary are Stampede Ticket Scalping and Counterfeit Sales, Stampede Grounds ATM Card Skimming, YYC Airport Unlicensed Taxi Overcharge, with 2 classified as high severity.
+The most frequently reported tourist scams in Calgary are Stampede Ticket Scalping and Counterfeit Sales, YYC Airport Unlicensed Taxi Overcharge, Fake Stampede-Week Short-Term Rental Listings.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Calgary?